-Oregon State University is located in the beautiful Willamette Valley between Portland and Eugene.
-A school well known for its strong tradition of excellence in athletics, OSU boasts some of the finest facilities that you will find anywhere in the country.
+We've added an extra day to our popular OSU girls camp in 2019!
+Now you'll experience 5 days of summer lacrosse fun rather than just 4!
+Oregon State University is located in the beautiful Willamette Valley between Portland and Eugene and boasts some of the finest facilities that you will find anywhere in the country.

-For the past 2 years, Camp Director, Wynne Lobel, and her experienced staff of Nike coaches have helped 100’s of girls improve their game.
-2017 will be no different!
-Plus, each camper will have an opportunity to feel like a college athlete when they practice on the turf, eat healthy meals in the dining hall, participate in the Q&A sessions, and hang out in the student center with friends at night.
+For the past four years, Camp Director, Wynne Lobel, and her experienced staff of Nike coaches have helped 100’s of girls improve their game.
+2019 will be no different!
+Each camper will have an opportunity to feel like a college athlete when they practice on the turf, eat healthy meals in the dining hall, participate in the Q&A sessions, and hang out in the student center with friends at night.
 It’s going to be a great camp!

 - Free NIKE Lacrosse Head given to the FIRST 20 registered campers!

 - The BEST Topnotch Lacrosse Instruction; 10 to 1 Camper to Staff ratio